nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Detect non-exhaustive switch and map with `exhaustive`

-This `go vet` compatible analyszer checks for exhastive switch statemnts and map literals.
+This `go vet` compatible analyzer checks for exhaustive switch statemnts and map literals.
 It works for enums with underyling integer, float, or string types (struct is not supported). — [@nishanths](https://github.com/nishanths)

 ```